MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-1-Rules-Practice-Patent-Cases/subpart-B-National-Processing-Provisions/subjectgroup-ECFRa627fea51a56669-Reissues/section-1.173.md

 (c) *Status of claims and support for claim changes.* Whenever there is an amendment to the claims pursuant to paragraph (b) of this section, there must also be supplied, on pages separate from the pages containing the changes, the status (*i.e.,* pending or canceled), as of the date of the amendment, of all patent claims and of all added claims, and an explanation of the support in the disclosure of the patent for the changes made to the claims.

-(d) *Changes shown by markings.* Any changes relative to the patent being reissued that are made to the specification, including the claims but excluding “Large Tables,” a “Computer Program Listing Appendix,” or a “Sequence Listing,” upon filing or by an amendment paper in the reissue application, must include the following markings:
+(d) *Changes shown by markings.* Any changes relative to the patent being reissued that are made to the specification, including the claims but excluding “Large Tables” (§ 1.58(c)), a “Computer Program Listing Appendix” (§ 1.96(c)), a “Sequence Listing” (§ 1.821(c)), and a “Sequence Listing XML” (§ 1.831(a)) upon filing or by an amendment paper in the reissue application, must include the following markings:

 (1) The matter to be omitted by reissue must be enclosed in brackets; and